 The nation's health care system is undergoing an information exchange transformation to improve quality, safety and efficiency of care.

-The Health Information Technology for Economic and Clinical Health Act (HITECH) established Medicare and Medicaid programs to provide incentive payments for meaningful use of certified electronic health records (EHR) technology.
+The Health Information Technology for Economic and Clinical Health Act established Medicare and Medicaid programs to provide incentive payments for meaningful use of certified electronic health records (EHR) technology.

 Article: The Meaningful Use Regulation for Electronic Health Records, David Blumenthal, MD, MPP, New England Journal of Medicine.